nickassafkirk/Memory_Minder_Memory_Game/README.md

 ---
 ## Overview
-Memory minder is a fun, interactive brain training game designed for adults and children.
-Test your memory reaction speed and recall to complete the game in as few moves as possible and as quickly as you can.
-This game is a great excercise to challenge your short-term memory and reaction speeds and is the perfect activity for coffee breaks, or killing some time on the way home from work.
+Memory minder is a fun, interactive brain-training game designed for adults and children*.
+The game's purpose is to test the users memory, reaction-speed and recall while providing an enjoyable experience during gameplay.
+To complete the game, the user must match all the tile pairs, in as few moves as possible and as quickly as they can.
+This game is a great excercise to challenge a user's short-term memory and reaction speeds and is the perfect activity for coffee breaks, keeping children entertained or killing some time while travelling on public transport.

+*while this game is perfectly suitable for children over 6.
+We recommend parents supervision while playing.

 ---
 ## UX